-At our 2017 annual meeting, a majority of our stockholders recommended that an advisory resolution with respect to the Company's compensation program of our named executive officers (a "say-on-pay") be presented to the Company's stockholders every year.
-Our Board of Directors adopted the stockholders' recommendation for the frequency of the "say-on-pay" vote, and accordingly, we are requesting your advisory approval of the compensation of our named executive officers as identified and disclosed in the Executive Compensation, the compensation tables, and the narrative discussion, set forth on pages 35 to 41 of this Proxy Statement ("Compensation Discussion and Analysis" or "CD&A").
+At our 2017 annual meeting of stockholders, a majority of our stockholders recommended that an advisory resolution with respect to our compensation program of our named executive officers (a "say-on-pay") be presented to our stockholders every year.
+Our Board of Directors adopted the stockholders' recommendation for the frequency of the "say-on-pay" vote, and accordingly, we are requesting your advisory approval of the compensation of our named executive officers as identified and disclosed in the section entitled "Executive Compensation," and the compensation tables, and the narrative discussion therein, set forth on pages 35 to 41 of this Proxy Statement ("Compensation Discussion and Analysis" or "CD&A").

-As more fully described in this Proxy Statement in the CD&A, the Company's executive officer compensation program is designed to attract and retain the caliber of officers needed to ensure the Company's continued growth and profitability, to align incentives with the Company's fiscal performance, to reward officers' individual performance against objectives that achieve the Company's strategy and the creation of long-term value for stockholders and to provide a balanced approach to compensation that properly aligns incentives with Company performance and stockholder value and does not promote inappropriate risk taking.
+As more fully described in this Proxy Statement in the CD&A, our executive officer compensation program is designed to attract and retain the caliber of officers needed to ensure our continued growth and profitability, to align incentives with our fiscal performance, to reward officers' individual performance against objectives that achieve our strategy and the creation of long-term value for stockholders and to provide a balanced approach to compensation that properly aligns incentives with Company performance and stockholder value and does not promote inappropriate risk taking.
 Accordingly, the compensation of our named executive officers is based in large part upon the financial achievement of the Company.